SpicyLemones/pricehammer-next/docs/data-harvest-strategy.md

   in `product-skus.ts` or a bespoke alias for that retailer.
 Feeding those fixes back into the catalogue steadily reduces manual effort over time.

+## 4b.
+Configure storefront adapters for automated refreshes
+* **Annotate sellers with their ecommerce platform** – each record in `data/db/json/sellers.json` now accepts a `storefront` object where `platform` can be `"shopify"`, `"woocommerce"`, or `"misc"`.
+Shopify stores default to a name-based matcher (`matchStrategy: "name"`), while other platforms continue to rely on the legacy scraper until a dedicated adapter is implemented. 【F:data/db/json/sellers.json†L1-L75】
+* **Let the refresh job pick the right source** – `/api/refresh-prices` loads the configured storefront adapters once per seller, prefers feed prices when available, and only falls back to Puppeteer scraping when the feed cannot be matched or the seller is still marked as `misc`.
+Feed-derived prices update the canonical link and reuse the existing history pipeline so reports stay in sync. 【F:src/app/api/refresh-prices/route.ts†L42-L186】
+* **Keep images in sync automatically** – when a storefront feed supplies a product image, the refresh task backfills `product_metadata.image` only if no artwork has been curated yet.
+This keeps the catalogue populated without overwriting manual picks. 【F:src/app/lib/product-metadata.ts†L150-L180】
+* **Opt-in to SKU verification when needed** – if a Shopify retailer hides SKUs from the public feed, set `matchStrategy: "sku-from-page"`.
+The adapter will crawl the product HTML, read the JSON-LD `sku`, and re-run the matcher with a reliable manufacturer code before updating prices.
+The default `name` strategy avoids the extra network cost when feeds already have distinctive titles, but the SKU mode is available whenever you prefer deterministic matching. 【F:src/app/lib/storefronts.ts†L44-L330】

 ## 4. Add a second validation pass before persisting
 * **Resolve the product page** – after picking the most likely listing, load the product detail page and verify that the canonical name contains the search